St. George, Ontario

 St. George is a small village located in and part of the municipality of County of Brant, between Cambridge and Brantford, in Southern Ontario, Canada.
 It had a population of 3,354 according to the 2021 Census.

 The Apples Harvest Festival takes place during the third weekend in September and the town holds a Kinsmen Club of Brantford service club.

+St. George is home to the St. George Ravens Jr. A Hockey Club.
+The team competes in the GMHL South Division.
+The Ravens were relocated to St George from Burlington, Ontario, in 2016.
+The Ravens play out of South Dumfries Community Center.

-St. George is known for its numerous antique stores on Main St.
+St. George is known for its numerous antique stores on Main Street.